Oil eases as new lockdowns raise concern about fuel demand

 OPEC and allies in a group called OPEC+ are due to taper production cuts in January by 2 million barrels per day (bpd), from 7.7 million bpd currently.

-OPEC+ had 102% compliance with its agreement to cut oil supply in September, two OPEC+ sources told Reuters ahead of a technical committee meeting.
+“It’s apparent ... that Saudi Arabia is getting impatient, both with the lack of compliance by others and “low” oil prices,” said Bjornar Tonhaugen, head of oil markets at Rystad Energy.

-The group meets to set policy at the end of November and will ensure oil prices do not plunge again, OPEC’s Secretary General said, adding demand has been recovering more slowly than expected.
+OPEC’s Secretary General said demand was recovering more slowly than expected and OPEC+ will ensure oil prices do not plunge steeply again when it meets at the end of November.

-Top global oil traders Vitol, Trafigura and Gunvor said they saw slow oil demand recovery because of a resurgent pandemic, with prices rising to or above $50 per barrel only by October next year.
+Top global oil traders Vitol, Trafigura and Gunvor said they saw slow oil demand recovery because of the resurgent pandemic.

-In the United States, the number of Americans filing new claims for jobless benefits rose last week to a two-month high, stoking fears of lasting damage to the labor market.
+In the United States, the number of Americans filing new claims for jobless benefits rose last week to a two-month high.

-U.S. President Donald Trump said there was a chance of getting a COVID-19 stimulus package passed before the Nov.
-3 presidential elections, though hopes for a deal have dimmed.
-On Wednesday, U.S. Treasury Secretary Steven Mnuchin said a deal was unlikely before the election.
+President Donald Trump said he is willing to raise his offer of $1.8 trillion for a COVID-19 relief deal with Democrats in the U.S. Congress, but the idea was shot down by his fellow Republican, Senate Majority Leader Mitch McConnell.

-Additional reporting by Ahmad Ghaddar in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by David Gregorio, Marguerita Choy and Kirsten Donovan
+Additional reporting by Ahmad Ghaddar in London, Sonali Paul in Melbourne and Koustav Samanta in Singapore; Editing by David Gregorio, Marguerita Choy, Kirsten Donovan and Elaine Hardcastle

 Our Standards: The Thomson Reuters Trust Principles.